-Late day policy (IMPORTANT: Each student will have a total of 4 free late (calendar) days to use for homework assignments.
-You do not need to explain why you are submitting late and no need to notify us. $\leq 24$ hours late counts as 1 day late, etc. Once these total of four late days are exhausted, any assignments turned in late will be penalized and will incur a reduction of 33% in the final score, for each day (or part thereof) it is late.
-For example, if an assignment is up to $\leq 24$ hours late, it incurs a penalty of 33%.
+Late day policy (IMPORTANT: Each student will have 4 free late days to use for homework assignments.
+4 days is the total number of late days not for each homework.
+Late days can only be used on the homework, and not on the project deliverables.
+You do not need to explain why you are submitting late and no need to notify us. ≤ 24 hours late counts as 1 day late, etc. Once these total of four late days are exhausted, any assignments turned in late will be penalized and will incur a reduction of 33% in the final score, for each day (or part thereof) it is late.
+For example, if an assignment is up to ≤ 24 hours late, it incurs a penalty of 33%.
 Else if it is up to more than 24 hours and less than 48 hours late, it incurs a penalty of 66%.
 And if it is 72 or more hours late, it will receive no credit.